 Yes, but have a plan.

 If you want to preserve your flowers it is important that you keep them as fresh as possible.
 Keep them in a cool space in water.
 You will likely have to overnight mail your flowers, so make arrangements for you or a trusted person to do this between the wedding and honeymoon.
-Often times florists do not preserve flowers, so finding a company that can is as important as choosing a florist before your wedding.
+Often times florists do not perserve flowers, so finding a company that can is as important as choosing a florist before your wedding.

 Can I change my mind after our consultation?